ARPA Funding Overview

 The Governor approved $25 million to help Vermont municipalities fast-track planned sewer overflow abatement projects that will reduce pollution in streams and lakes.
 CSOs are a public health and environmental concern.
 Eliminating discharges will improve the water quality of streams and lakes.
 The Legislature allocated an initial $10 million from the Governor’s $25 million to support these projects in State Fiscal Year 2022.
 The remainder will be allocated in State Fiscal Years 2023, 2024 and 2025.

 The Vermont Department of Environmental Conservation will issue grants to municipalities to accelerate CSO elimination projects, allowing these projects to progress on a faster schedule and with more affordability to the ratepayers.
+The Department of Environmental Conservation will reach out to eligible municipalities to encourage them to apply for the Project Priority List.
+The Department will also amend the existing Intended Use Plan to include new projects and rank projects for this funding using the existing Municipal Pollution Control Priority System and existing Loan and Grant Framework using the existing Project Priority List application.

 Get on the list to receive the application and recieve future updates.